-I have always been wary of insurance companies.
-I have almost zero trust in them, so when I stumbled across members of our South East Asia Backpacker Community singing the praises of travel insurance company, SafetyWing, I was keen to find out why they are so popular.
+I’ve always been wary of insurance companies.
+I have almost zero trust in them.
+So, when I stumbled across members of our South East Asia Backpacker Community singing the praises of SafetyWing, I was keen to find out what it was that made them so popular.

 If you decide to buy an insurance policy through one of the links on this page, we will earn a small commission at no extra cost to you.
 So, if you like us, and you’d like to help us keep our bellies full of noodles, you know what to do!

 Related: (links open in a new tab)

 - When To Buy Travel Insurance

 Even if you have no plans and no specific end date for your trip, SafetyWing can cover you for the duration.
 Their Nomad Insurance works as a subscription service which you can simply pause or cancel whenever you stop travelling!

 This type of adaptable insurance proves very attractive for free-spirited backpackers, long-term travellers and digital nomads.
 It means you can change plans, travel extensively and not have to worry about getting screwed over by a maximum trip length clause buried deep within the small print!

 But is SafetyWing coverage as good as other backpacker travel insurers?